Last Updated on October 26, 2022 by Natalia

 Before booking a tour we recommend reading our guide to ethical whale watching in Mirissa.

-Prices vary between operators, but as a rough idea tours with Mirissa Whale Watching Club cost 4,000 rupees per person, with an additional $18.50 USD charge for the government tax.
+Prices vary between operators, but as a rough idea tours with Mirissa Whale Watching Club cost in 2022 around $50 USD including government fees.

 Although it’s generally an amazing experience from start to finish, it’s worth taking some sea sickness medication like dramamine as a precaution.
 If you don’t do this you may end up regretting it as the sea can get pretty choppy – and you don’t want to miss out on seeing whales because you’re being sick!

-It was by far one of our favourite experiences in our 2 week south Sri Lanka itinerary!
+It was by far one of our favourite experiences in our 2 week south Sri Lanka itinerary and a real must do!

 One of the top spots to visit in Mirissa is Coconut Tree Hill, which is a beautiful spot to visit at sunset.
 Also known as palm tree grove, it’s a beautifully picturesque spot thanks to the towering coconut palm trees covering the hill.